freddyb/homepage/drafts/the_s_in_interoperability.md

 For a standard, this specification needs a shared agreement that is also widely and consistently implemented.
-This will work best with iterative co-design of the spec, the implementations and intense dicsussions of corner cases.
+This will work best with iterative co-design of the spec, the implementations and intense discussions of corner cases.
 Some may go further and use [shared test suites](https://github.com/web-platform-tests/wpt/).